Sponsor Licences – Suspension and Revocation

-What are the Most Common Reasons a Tier 2 Sponsor Licence May be Suspended or Revoked?
+What are the Most Common Reasons a Worker Sponsor Licence (formerly Tier 2) May be Suspended or Revoked?

 Following a compliance visit from the Home Office, concerns may then be expressed by UKVI.
 These concerns may result in a down-graded licence, suspension, or revocation of a licence.
-The most common concerns result from improper or non-existent Residence Labour Market Tests (RLMT), poor record keeping and reporting, insufficient recruitment practices, or poor HR policies and procedures regarding sponsor duties.
+The most common concerns result from improper or non-existent Resident Labour Market Tests (RLMT), when they were required, poor record keeping and reporting, insufficient recruitment practices, or poor HR policies and procedures regarding sponsor duties.

 What is the Difference Between the Suspension and Revocation of a Sponsor Licence?

 An organisation’s Sponsor Licence can be suspended if UK Visas and Immigration (UKVI) has concerns that a sponsor may be breaching their sponsor duties or otherwise poses a threat to immigration control, and a mandatory revocation ground does not apply.